Training Transition Policies via Distribution Matching for Complex Tasks: Conclusion

 We have presented an approach for HRL in which an agent utilizes pre-trained policies for simpler tasks to solve a complex task.
 Transitions between pre-trained policies are essential; hence, pre-trained policies are often fine-tuned to suit a complex task \citep{DBLP:journals/corr/abs-1710-09767}.
 Instead of fine-tuning, we introduce transition policies \citep{lee2018composing} to connect the pre-trained policies.
 Since our transition policy learns the partial distribution of the following pre-trained policy through IRL, we do not need to create a complicated reward function for a transition policy.
 A DQN is used to detect states with a high transition success rate as additional assistance.
 HRL frameworks often have trouble training the structure when rewards are sparse.
 We alleviate this issue by exposing only exposing a DQN with a binary action space to the sparse reward signal.
 The DQN is less susceptible to the sparse reward issue than the transition policy with continuous control.
 In our evaluation, we find the proposed method to be competitive with previous work in arm manipulation and much stronger in bipedal locomotion.

-Our framework assumes that we can prepare pre-trained subtask policies for HRL.
-This assumption is a strong requirement because many complex tasks are difficult to decompose into smaller subtasks, and even if the problem is successfully decomposed into subtasks, they may themselves be complex and difficult to learn.
+Our framework assumes that we can prepare suitable pre-trained subtask policies for HRL.
+This assumption is a strong requirement because many complex tasks are difficult to decompose into smaller subtasks, and even if decomposition is possible, the subtask policies may need to depend on the next subgoal, i.e., if an object needs to be picked up in a certain way to allow for success in placement.
 Nevertheless, since our transition policy training procedure is not dependent on exploration and sparse rewards, we believe that our work can give meaningful help to existing hierarchical methods and open new directions for HRL.
+Even in the case where subtask policies must be retrained to achieve success, the distribution matching approach may be useful, e.g., by mixing the subtask reward with the discriminator's reward.